pdbuchan/rawsock/ipv6/README.md

 You can use either the ancillary data method, or a call to `setsockopt()` with option level `IPPROTO_IPV6` and option names `IPV6_TCLASS`, `IPV6_UNICAST_HOPS`, or `IPV6_MULTICAST_HOPS`.
 Note that changes made to the properties of the socket with `setsockopt()` will remain in effect for all packets sent through the socket, whereas ancillary data is associated with a particular packet.

+## IPv6 introduces Extension Headers

+Extension headers are optional headers that are positioned after the IPv6 header but before the TCP, ICMP, or UDP header.
+You can use multiple extension headers simultaneously by linking them to each other in a chain, one after another.
+If multiple extension headers are used, they must appear in a specific order (see `header_linking_and_fragmentation.c` of my [Simple Packet Sender (SPS) project](https://github.com/pdbuchan/sps/tree/main).

 ### Note 1

 First I recommend checking out the [OSI model](https://en.wikipedia.org/wiki/OSI_model).